KraysonStudios/NoxLauncher/README.md

 </p>

 # NoxLauncher

+> [!NOTE]
+> **This repo is official and notthing else.
+Pls contribute in this only repo.**

-NoxLauncher is a powerful and easy-to-use launcher for Minecraft develop by Krayson Studio.
+### NoxLauncher is a powerful and easy-to-use launcher for Minecraft develop by Krayson Studio 🪐.